afunnydev/tinysociety/content/articles/2018-08-08-building-a-tiny-house-for-airbnb-rental.md

 ## Cost

-You want to look at how much money you are able to put in up front versus how much you want to charge each night.
+[Rental property management software](https://www.landlordstudio.com/blog/best-rental-property-management-software) makes it easy for first-time landlords to keep track of income and expenses.
+If you want to look at how much money you are able to put in up front versus how much you want to charge each night.
 Some of the fees include:

 * *Renter service fee*: Each time the tiny house is rented, Airbnb will take 3% off the total.
 * *Guest reservation fee:* Guests are charged a service fee of 6%-12% when they reserve the tiny house.